• 6 Ways To Solve Seasonal Cash Flow Problems

 Therefore, below I have set out 6 ways to solve seasonal cash flow problems.

-Before setting out the solutions to the problem, the causes need to be understood:
+Before setting out the solutions to the problem, the causes need to be understood, taking Christmas as an example, a pinch point for many companies:

 • High seasonal demand for goods

-If you sell a product that sees a surge of increased sales around the Christmas period, large orders can be received in the run-up to Christmas.
-That leads to increased production, to satisfy the orders, and this, in turn, leads to increased expenditure on raw materials and staff costs e.g. for overtime.
-Those purchases need to be paid for, often before you see the inward cash flow of payments in respect of those orders.
+If you sell a product with a surge of increased sales around Christmas, large orders can be received in the run-up to Christmas.
+That leads to increased production to satisfy the orders, which, in turn, leads to increased expenditure on raw materials and staff costs, e.g., for overtime.
+Those purchases need to be paid for, often before you see the incoming cash flow of payments regarding those orders.

-Debtors seem to take longer to pay around the holiday period.
+Debtors seem to take longer to pay around the holiday period which presents a challenge when managing seasonal cash flow.
 It may be due to payments processing staff holidays or just because their own cash flow is tighter around that time of year.
 Either way, the effect is the same, you may end up waiting longer to get your invoices paid by your customers, depleting the amount of working capital that your company has available.

 6 Ways To Solve Seasonal Cash Flow Problems